 - Your firm is healthy and making money, and you're able to pay your employees at market rate, or above.
 But your profits aren't so high that you feel comfortable taking on another employee's salary and benefits. — Adequately staffed

 - Your profits are good, and it looks like revenue will continue to rise well into the future.
 You know it's time to reinvest in your company, and hiring new staff will help you keep growing your business. — Time to hire

 Even if you identify with the time-to-hire examples, you shouldn't necessarily rush to add more employees.
 Instead, thoughtfully consider where you need help most, and for how long.

-If you and your current staff feel overwhelmed because of a big project with a definite end date, it may make more sense to bring in temporary administrative professionals just to support that project.
-When there's a defined set of duties that need to be fulfilled for the long term, on the other hand, it's probably best to bring in full-time help.
+If you and your staff feel overwhelmed because of a big project with a definite end date, it may make more sense to bring in temporary professionals just to support that project.
+On the other hand, when there's a defined set of duties that need to be fulfilled for the long term, it's probably best to bring in full-time help.

 Knowing how to hire an employee with good planning will ensure you’re not just adequately staffed now, but also in the months and years ahead.

 - Hiring the right people: The key to avoiding the many high costs of a bad hire is to have a solid hiring process — and to avoid shortcuts.
 Finding good people for your company requires spot-on job descriptions, expansive reach, vigorous evaluation, effective phone screening, top-notch interviews and reference checks.

 - Using Robert Half Salary Guides: How much should you expect to pay administrative, accounting and finance, creative and marketing, technology and IT, and legal professionals?
 Find salary data for hundreds of positions at small, midsize and large companies.